Student Car Loan Options

 The lender will also need to see proof of your status as a student.
 You don’t necessarily need to be enrolled full-time unless stipulated by the terms of the loan.
 However, you will need to prove that you are an active student of an approved institution.
 Generally, undergraduate and graduate students attending colleges and universities will qualify, but students attending trade and technical schools can also qualify.
 Even if you are attending trade school to obtain certification for your job, you may be able to qualify for an auto loan as a student.

 Proof of Income

 As a student, you will need to show that you can make the monthly payments on the loan.
 To do so, you need to prove that your income is at least $1,500 gross – meaning before taxes.
-If you have a non-traditional job, such as a waiter or bartender, and a majority of your income comes from tips, you may be able to use your bank statements as supplemental proof of income if you can show that you regularly deposit your tips.
+If you have a non-traditional job, such as a waiter or bartender, a majority of your income may come from tips.
+You may be able to use your bank statements as supplemental proof of income if you can show that you regularly deposit your tips.